 But anyways, we had some ridiculously good food while we were there and the Pimiento Macaroni and Cheese stuck with me more than anything else.
 During a 4 day vacation I think we ordered Pimiento Macaroni and Cheese 3 times…so you know we liked it!

 It was the first Nashville inspired dish we created when we got home and our homemade version did not disappoint whatsoever.
 The mac & cheese was creamy and totally cheesy.
 In a good way though.
 The hot sauce gave it a kick, but just a subtle one.
 And the star ingredient was the pimientos.
 Pimentos aren’t really a popular ingredient in Chicago (at least in my opinion), but we have cooked with them here and there.
 I’m no expert…but to me they taste like a sweet pepper.
 They added a distinct flavor to the mac & cheese and I completely fell in love.

-- 12 ounces pasta (we used small penne, but any small pasta will work)
+- 12 oz pasta (we used small penne, but any small pasta will work)

 - salt and pepper, to taste

 - 2 cup monterey jack cheese, shredded

 - 2 tbsp butter, cut into small pieces

 - Bring water, 1 cup of evaporated milk, pasta, and salt to a simmer in a large skillet over high heat.
 Simmer, stirring often, until the noodles are tender and the liquid has thickened, 9 to 12 minutes.

 - Whisk the remaining 1/2 cup evaporated milk, cornstarch and hot sauce together in a small bowl, then stir into the skillet.
 Continue to simmer until slightly thickened, about 1 minute.